CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project was completed as part of the AI Boocamp at BeCode.org.
+Prevouis steps in this project (scraping data and cleaning data) was completed by the team Python Pricers.

 ---

-Feel free to customize this README.md file to fit the specific details of your project.
-Good luck with your real estate price prediction project!